-A person with Alzheimer's disease may have difficulty communicating.
-He or she may struggle to find the right words to express himself or herself, or may forget the meaning of words and phrases.
-The person also may rely on gestures, especially as his or her verbal skills decline.
+A person with Alzheimer's disease may have difficulty communicating due to disease-related changes in the brain that affect thinking, remembering, and reasoning.
+He or she may struggle to find the right words, forget the meaning of words, lose the ability to respond to questions, or carry on a conversation.
+The person may rely on gestures or words that describe the function instead of the name of an object, especially as his or her verbal skills decline.

-There are several strategies you can use to enhance communication with your loved one with Alzheimer’s disease:
+There are several strategies you can use to improve communication with your loved one with Alzheimer’s disease.
+These include:

 In addition, remember the importance of non-verbal communication.
-The presence, touch, gestures, and attention of caregivers can help to communicate acceptance, reassurance, and love to a person with Alzheimer’s disease.
-In all cases, treat your loved one with dignity and respect.
-Don’t speak down to the person or speak to others as if he or she is a child or isn’t present.
+The presence, gestures, touch, and attention of caregivers can help to communicate acceptance, reassurance, and love to a person with Alzheimer’s disease.

 Last reviewed by a Cleveland Clinic medical professional on 07/31/2018.